kufd00m/kufd00m/_posts/2023-12-21-Power-user-tries-a-Mac.md

 ---
 layout: post
 ---
 It's been about 4 months since I got my first real Mac, a 2014 MacBook Air with an i7, 8gb of ram and 128gb of storage!
-It's relatively low spec for todays age but it's totally usable for office work, watching media or writing blogs like this one.
+It's relatively low spec for todays age but it's totally usable for office work, watching videos or writing blogs like this one.

-I got the idea of buying one when I got some money from a broken bone that I got a year ago (I love my insurance) and didn't know what to do with the money.
-I usually can't save up money because I spend it after a few weeks and so I got to thinking.
+I got the idea of buying one when I recieved indemnity for a broken bone that I got a year ago and didn't know what to do with the money.
+I usually can't save up money because I would drink through it in a few weeks and so I got to thinking.

 Originally I thought about getting a thinkpad and putting Linux on it but then I saw the prices of old MacBooks and found a good one.